bbatsov/batsov.com/_pages/about.md

 I run a separate blog focused on Emacs, that you might want to check out as well - [Emacs Redux](http://emacsredux.com).

-### HEY World

-I also have a blog at [HEY World](https://world.hey.com/bozhidar).
-I'm still not sure what I'll use it for (if anything), but most likely it will host short musings on random non-technical topics.

 ## Colophon

 This website is powered by [Jekyll](https://jekyllrb.com/) and uses